ARC-LTER/UnispecR/README.md

 # Unispec R

-R code for Unispec data correction, QAQC and visualization.
-This is split into two parts:
+R code for processing spectral data collected using a Unispec-DC instrument (PP systems) from the Arctic LTER long-term experimental plots.
+This code is written to streamline data processing, QAQC, preliminary analyses, and visualization and as such, organized into the following directories:

 1. UnispecProtocol : process & quality check newly collected data, add to long term data set